 Whenever you are going in for a used car dealership, you must inspect the car properly.

 A pre-purchase inspection helps to be assured regarding the car’s condition.
 Just as you won’t buy a house without thoroughly inspecting it first, it is the case with used cars.
+Check the engine, tires, lights, catalytic converter, and other important parts to ensure that you will be getting a functional and safe car.

 No matter what the used car dealers tell you, it’s your responsibility to inspect the car you plan to buy thoroughly.
 But, again, you can take along professionals for this purpose.